danijar/granular/README.md

-For distributed processing using multiple processes or machines, use `ShardedDatasetReader` and `ShardedDatasetWriter` and set `shardstart` to the worker index and `shardstop` to the total number of workers.
+For distributed processing using multiple processes or machines, use `ShardedDatasetReader` and `ShardedDatasetWriter` and set `shardstart` to the worker index and `shardstep` to the total number of workers.

 ## Formats